Get involved with industry placements

 T Levels are new technical study courses coming in 2020, which will follow GCSEs and be equivalent to three A Levels.

-T levels will combine classroom theory, practical learning and a minimum of 45 days industry placement to make sure students have real experience of the workplace.
+T levels will combine classroom theory, practical learning and a minimum of 315 hours (roughly 45 days) industry placement to make sure students have real experience of the workplace.